’13 Reasons Why’ Star Katherine Langford Promises Fans A ‘Very Different’ Hannah Baker

 “You see a very different Hannah in season two.
 I would prepare fans not to expect the Hannah from season one for a multitude of reasons.”

-Langford also noted that the upcoming season of the controversial Netflix drama will have a more interesting plot, especially since it will tackle more of the other characters’ stories.
+Langford also noted that the upcoming season of the controversial Netflix drama will have a more interesting plot, especially since it will tackle more on the other characters’ stories.
 Part of the show will focus on “life after Hannah” and how her death affects the people around her.

 While many didn’t expect to see more of Hannah Baker after her tragic death, Langford hinted that if there is a third season, fans might not see her then.
 In fact, the actress admitted that 13 Reasons Why Season 2 already feels like letting go of her beloved character.